gscano/buffer_handle/README.md

 ###### Reset

-The `reset` function can be called when
+The `reset` function is used to reset a buffer depending on alignment and usage of the previous length.

 ```cpp
 template<align Align, bool UsePreviousLength, char Pad, typename Size>